 Rooting is a risky process and TheCustomDroid.com, or any of its members shall not be held responsible for any damage caused to your device during or after following the process.

 - Your device’s internal storage and all data will be wiped (Possibly more than a few times) during this process.
 So make sure that you take a complete backup of all your data stored on the phone.
 We suggest you follow our guide on how to backup Android phones.

 - Charge your Galaxy S8’s battery to a sufficient battery level.
 The whole process is a bit long and you wouldn’t want your device to suddenly switch off during it.

-- Install the latest Samsung Mobile USB drivers and Qualcomm HS-USB QDLoader USB Drivers on your PC.
+- Install the latest Samsung Mobile USB drivers on your PC.

 - Lastly, download Modded Odin3 3.13.1 by Raymonf from here and extract it on the PC.
 Do not use the normal version of the Odin tool for this method!

 When asked to download a file during the instructions, come back here.

 - System Image: Rooted_G950USQS2BRB1.rar

 - V7 Bootloader (Includes Fingerprint and Face Unlock Fix): BL_G950_NOUGAT_V7.tar.7z

 - Safestrap Recovery for Nougat: Safestrap-4.10-B03-DREAMQLTE-NOUGAT.zip